 Page 6: Historical Events In July - 16

-1945 1st atomic bomb detonated, Trinity Site, Alamogordo, New Mexico on July - 16.
+1945 On this day in history 1st atomic bomb detonated, Trinity Site, Alamogordo, New Mexico

-1945 " Fat Boy", the experimental, plutonium bomb, exploded at 5:30 a.m. in the first U.S. test of an atomic bomb.
+1945 On this day in history " Fat Boy", the experimental, plutonium bomb, exploded at 5:30 a.m. in the first U.S. test of an atomic bomb.
 The mushroom-shaped cloud rose to a height of 41,000 feet above the New Mexico desert at Alamogordo Air Base.
-All life in a one-mile radius ceased to exist on July - 16.
+All life in a one-mile radius ceased to exist.

 1946 Attempt made to recall Mayor Lapham (1st time in SF history) on this day in history.

-1950 On July - 16 the largest crowd in sporting history -- 199,854 -- watched the World Cup soccer finals in Rio de Janeiro, Brazil.
-Uruguay defeated Brazil.
+1950 The largest crowd in sporting history -- 199,854 -- watched the World Cup soccer finals in Rio de Janeiro, Brazil.
+Uruguay defeated Brazil on July - 16.

 1950 On July - 16 uruguay beats Brazil 2-1 for soccer's 4th World Cup in Rio de Janeiro

-1951 On July - 16 novel "Catcher in the Rye" by JD Salinger published
+1951 Novel "Catcher in the Rye" by JD Salinger published on July - 16.

 1953 On July - 16 kROC (now KTTC) TV channel 10 in Rochester, MN (NBC) 1st broadcast

-1955 "Golden Horseshoe Revue" first of 50,000+ performances, Disneyland on July - 16.
+1955 On July - 16 "Golden Horseshoe Revue" first of 50,000+ performances, Disneyland

-1955 Jean de Merode, [Marie-Louise Courtenay], Belgian princess, dies at 81 on July - 16.
+1955 On July - 16 jean de Merode, [Marie-Louise Courtenay], Belgian princess, dies at 81

 1956 On this day in history karelo-Finnish SSR becomes part of Russian SFSR